GrayJack/arm9loaderhax/README.md

 You can also run code on the ARM11 by writing its memory address to 0x1FFFFFF8, 0x1FFFFFFC, or from making sense of 3 words passed via PXI (address, argc, argv).

 There is an emergency mode, which is loading a payload (**emergency.elf**) from SD card if an exception is triggered, to memory address 0x25F00000 if the file is a binary, but if that fails due to another bug, it will try again, this time reading directly from the SD card (**emergency_regs.elf**).
-The emergency loading has not been tested, but at least adding the code did not cause an O3DS/N3DS to fail to load anything else.
+The emergency loading has not been tested, but at least adding the code, did not cause an O3DS/N3DS to fail to load anything else.

-**Note:** This implementation is smart enough to tell whether a file is ELF or not.
-With that said, if you change the file extention of "*.elf" to "*.bin" or vice-versa it will still check to know if the file is a ELF or a binary and will load the file in the appopiate way.
+**Note:** This implementation is smart enough to tell whether a file is an ELF or not.
+With that said, if you change the file extention of "*.elf" to "*.bin" or vice-versa it will still check to know if the file is a ELF or a binary and will load the file in the appropriate way.

 ## Installation